 A decent gaming laptop will be able to handle the latest games, albeit not always on the highest settings.
 But for a flexible, portable gaming experience, a laptop is ideal.

-There are two drawbacks to a laptop:
+There are a few drawbacks to a laptop:

 Battery life (a non-issue with desktops) can limit your gaming time.

-Laptops offer limited upgradability.
+Laptops offer limited upgradability

 The compact design of laptops makes them naturally more difficult to upgrade, meaning you’re almost guaranteed a shorter life span, assuming you’re playing the latest games.
 There is also the risk of theft, laptops being easier targets than desktops.
 If you’re looking for a one-and-done purchase and aren’t worried about maxing out your games, a laptop may be right for you.

 A desktop will almost always outperform a laptop when it comes to power, longevity, ports, and customization.

 There are a few drawbacks to a desktop:

 Desktops are an ongoing investment as you upgrade.

 Display (and other accessories) is often not included and can add cost.